Murder of Chen Shijun: Background

 According to his self-introduction video, Shadeed Abdulmateen was born in the 1960s in Los Angeles, United States.
 He received an associate degree in human resources from the University of Phoenix.
 Before coming to China, he was a salesman selling mobile phones and other communication equipment.

 He was married to a Chinese woman and has a son.
 He was divorced before the incident.
 The suspect once showed on social media that his contract was expired in 2019.
-He had screenshots of the chat with Lily Liu (劉林林), the director of International Exchange College (IEC), Ningbo University of Technology, about the contract renewal In the conversation, Lily Liu insisted to let the suspect stay (他必須留下來).
-After this incident, Ningbo University of Technology was accused of indulging in allowing foreign teachers' misconduct behaviors.
+He had screenshots of the chat with Lily Liu (劉林林), the director of International Exchange College (IEC), Ningbo University of Technology, about the contract renewal In the conversation, Lily Liu insisted to let the suspect stay ("他必須留下來").
+After this incident, Ningbo University of Technology was accused of enabling the misconduct of foreign teachers.

 Lily Liu published an article titled "Exploration of Management of Foreign Teachers in Universities from the Perspective of Cross-Cultural Exchange" 《跨文化交際視角下高校外教管理探索》in 2014, which claimed that if foreign teachers asked girls about the color of their underwear is not sexual harassment, but cultural differences between China and the West.

 Reaction

-This murder case has triggered a heated discussion on the Chinese internet.
+This murder case triggered a heated discussion on the Chinese internet.
 The Chinese public also urged the authorities to seek justice for the victim and not show leniency on Abdulmateen on the basis that he is a foreigner.

 After the incident, the victim's family offered to go to the school to retrieve the victim's belongings, but the school refused.
 They said that this would be a "bad influence for the school."
 On June 18, the family members went to the school but were stopped by the school and the police.
 The school said that "the incident happened outside the school and has nothing to do with us."
 In addition, the Ningbo University of Technology is suspected of conducting online censorship with the officials, removing messages posted by family members on Sina Weibo.
 Some comments and videos related to this murder case on Chinese internet were also removed.

-On June 18, the editor-in-chief of the Chinese Communist Party-owned tabloid Global Times Hu Xijin said on Weibo that "The public opinion should avoid focusing on the criminal suspect’s nationality and skin color, as this may cause international backlash.
+On June 18, the editor-in-chief of the Chinese Communist Party-owned tabloid Global Times Hu Xijin said on Weibo that, "The public opinion should avoid focusing on the criminal suspect’s nationality and skin color, as this may cause international backlash."